Curvature tensor of smoothable Alexandrov spaces: Singularities of codimension 2

 It remains to find a sequence of nonnegative functions $\phi_n\:M_n\to \RR$ with compact support that converges to a $\phi\:\Cone(\theta)\times \RR\to \RR$ such that (1) $\phi$ is unit in a neighborhood of a given point $p\in \Cone(\theta)\times \RR$ and (2) we have control on the three terms on the right-hand side of the formula; the latter means that we have the following weak convergences:

 For the first convergence, it is sufficient to choose the sequence $\phi_n$ so that in addition it is universally bounded.
-Indeed, since $|\nabla f_n|\to 1$, we have that \ref{thm:HG-converge} and the coarea formula implies the first convergence in \ref{eq:3->0}.
+Indeed, since $|\nabla f_n|\to 1$, we have that \ref{thm:HG-converge} implies the first convergence in~\ref{eq:3->0}.

-Similarly, to prove the second convergence in \ref{eq:3->0}, it is sufficient to assume in addition that $|\nabla\phi_n|$ is universally bounded and apply \ref{thm:HG-converge} together with the coarea formula.
+Similarly, to prove the second convergence in \ref{eq:3->0}, it is sufficient to assume in addition that $|\nabla\phi_n|$ is universally bounded and apply \ref{thm:HG-converge}.

-To prove the last convergence in \ref{eq:3->0}, note that $|\nabla u_n|\rightharpoonup 0$ away from the singular locus.
-The latter follows from Lemma~\ref{lem:test-delta}, mostly part (\ref{lem:test-delta-partial-g}).
+To prove the last convergence in \ref{eq:3->0}, note that $|\nabla_{u_n} u_n|\zz\rightharpoonup 0$ away from the singular locus.
+The latter follows from \ref{lem:test-delta} and \ref{lem:test-delta-partial-g}.
 Indeed, $\nabla_{u_n} u_n$ can be written in a common chart away from the singular locus.
-The lemma implies that its components converge to the components of $\nabla_u u$ in the limit space.
+The lemmas imply that its components converge to the components of $\nabla_u u$ in the limit space.
 By assumption $u$ is parallel in the limit space; in particular $\nabla_uu=0$.